You are here

 Presentations, Papers and Podcast Guest Appearances

-Jones, D. and Hanley, J. (2024) ‘Social Work Professional Organisations in the UK’, Webinar for Social Work Professional Organisations Book (25th March).
+Jones, D. and Hanley, J. (2024) ‘Social Work Professional Organisations in the UK’, Social Work Professional Organisations Webinar (25th March).

 Hanley, J. (2024) ‘Look who’s talking: Professional podcasts as an educational resource’ (Keynote), All England Employer Event, The Open University, (14th March)